 Check out our drum head guide here.

-If you're going to lay down your hard earned cash on a set of drums, it's worth spending a little extra to protect and preserve them, especially if you plan to travel with them.
-Pulling them in and our of a car can scratch them really quickly and storing them without a csae in a garage can lead to mould, rust or warped shells.
+If you're going to lay down your hard-earned cash on a set of drums, it's worth spending a little extra to protect and preserve them, especially if you plan to travel with them.
+Pulling them in and out of a car can scratch them really quickly and storing them without a csae in a garage can lead to mould, rust or warped shells.

 Artist Drum Bags.
 Available in a range of sizes and packs.